qtile/qtile/docs/manual/config/keys.rst

     * - ``lazy.spawn("application"))``
       - Run the ``application``
     * - ``lazy.spawncmd())``
       - Open command prompt on the bar.
-See :ref:`prompt` widget.
+See prompt widget.
     * - ``lazy.restart())``
       - Restart Qtile and reload its config.
 It won't close your windows
     * - ``lazy.shutdown())``